 After the vSMS restarts, you can install the SMS client.
-See Install the SMS client for more information.
+See Install the SMS client on page 21 for more information.

 If you attempt to refresh the Web browser while the SMS reboots, the page may appear blank.
 If this happens, use the IP address to reconnect to the SMS after the SMS finishes rebooting.